pktmasseta/pktmasseta.github.io/_house/fourth.md

 ###### Team Mural

 Gaze around and realize that what you see here is a product of Team Mural: a select group of PKT's finest artisans.
-During winter work week 2003, this group completely renovated this bathroom based on a Dr. Seuss theme.
-Each stall panel carefully depicts the PKT version of the popular children's characters.
+During winter work week 2017, this group completely renovated this bathroom based on a Rick and Morty theme.
 Team Mural is still intact, and hopefully will ride off into the sunset after many more glorious murals.